jangaraj/keycloak-cors-issue-debugging/README.md

    Make sure `Full Scope Allowed` is not `ON` in the Keycloak client `Scope Mapping` configuration

-4. Don't use `localhost` for the development
+4. Don't use `localhost` and local file system for the development

    It is not saying not using local machine, just don't use `localhost` in the browser.
 Local machine has also local IP of your network, e.g. `192.168.0.133` , so I would use it everywhere (in the browser, in the OIDC client Origin configuration, ....).
 All SPA dev servers can bind also your local IP (e.g. use binding interace `0.0.0.0`), so they can run also on local IP, not just on `localhost` or `127.0.0.1` interface.
 You can use local hosts file and develop app on fake local "domain" directly.
 Problem is that some browser may have very likely own config for `localhost` - https://stackoverflow.com/questions/10883211/deadly-cors-when-http-localhost-is-the-origin

+   Local file system (URL in the browser which refers to your local file system, e.g. `file:///C:/Users/User/Desktop/index.html`) don't provide origin, so they have error `Origin null is not allowed by Access-Control-Allow-Origin.`, which is valid.
+Keycloak can't allow `null` origin.
+Use proper webserver, so you have URL with `https` (`http`) protocol.

 5. Use browser network console to inspect prefligh request